DmitriiK/pdf-summary/prompt.md

 - We are using uv as packet manager

 # Assumptions
 - File names are unique.
-If the file is already uploaded we should update data in persistence layer
+If the file is already uploaded we should update data in DB

 # Deployment
 - All this supposed to be launched on Azure VM.
 Write as separate .md file some manual for deployment